tpetricek/tomasp.net/source/blog/2016/thegamma-dni.md

 --------------------------------------------------------------------------------

-Last year, I wrote about a bit about my interest in [building programming tools for data journalism](http://tomasp.net/blog/2015/thegamma/).
+Last year, I wrote a bit about my interest in [building programming tools for data journalism](http://tomasp.net/blog/2015/thegamma/).
 Data journalism might sound like a niche field, but that is not the case if we talk about data-driven storytelling more generally,